AustinAgile/kubernetes-probes/README.md

 Both readiness and liveness probes are supported.
 This library supports a model whereby an app could have several asynchronous aspects that define readiness or liveness.
 You define one or more functions for each aspect of readiness or liveness.
-When probed (readiness or liveness), kubernetes-probes calls the appropriate one or more defined functions.
+When probed (readiness or liveness), _kubernetes-probes_ calls the appropriate one or more defined functions.

 Use of this library infers your app is implementing both (all) probes.
-If kubernetes-probes gets a probe and there are no functions defined for that type of probe, the response will be negative, i.e., a status code of 200.
+If _kubernetes-probes_ gets a probe and there are no functions defined for that type of probe, the response will be negative, i.e., a status code of 400.
 This will indicate to kubernetes that the app is not ready/lively.

 ## Usage
-In this examplet here is one liveness function and two readiness functions.
+In this example here is one liveness function and two readiness functions.

 ```javascript
 var k8sProbes = require('kubernetes-probes');